ArchLeaders/Botw-Modding-Toolkit/notes.md

 Syntax:
 ```
-extract_actor name [path\to\out\File or Folder]
+extract_actor name [path\to\out\File/Folder/bcml_mod]
 ```
-_If File or Folder is a folder, a mod folder struture will be created in that folder._
+_If File or Folder is a folder, a mod folder struture will be created in that folder. bcml_mod will create a mod in bcml's mods directory and place the new actor there._

 Silent Princess Syntax:
 ```